xayanide/xayanide-mixed-osu-skin/README.md

 - Small score and combo number elements (downscaled from osu! default skin's elements)

 ## Known Issues
-- **instafade**: After hitcircle combo 9, the hitcircle numbers overlaps with each other
+- **instafade**: After hitcircle combo 9, the hitcircle numbers overlap with each other.
 > [!NOTE]
 > This will not be worked on.
 This is a known issue to all osu! skins that have instantly fading hitcircles.

 ## osu! skin License, Credits, Acknowledgements
 Each variant of my mixed osu! skin has a credits-licenses.txt.
-See that file for more details
+See that file for more details.

 ## Contributing
 Anything meaningful would be great!
 Make sure the checks are passing, and there are no reasons to deny your pull request.